NagiosEnterprises/nrpe/README.SSL.md

 This can be especially helpful during client migration, so you can tell which clients have certificates, what SSL/TLS version is being used, and which ciphers are being used.

-The `ssl_adh_key` directive is **DEPRECATED**, even though it's new.
-It should be used (if at all) during client migration.
-This will allow you to change the ADH key without having to recompile the NRPE daemon.
-It can either contain the path to a key file, or it can contain a base-64 encoded key.
-See the examples in the nrpe.cfg file.

 ------------------------------------------------